• The Great Debate Part 2: Patriots & Loyalists

 FREE

-Salem Regional Visitor Center 2 New Liberty Street, Salem, MA, United States
+Salem Armory Visitor Center 2 New Liberty Street, Salem, MA, United States

 Tour the site of the Great Salem Fire, October 6, 1774 with retired park ranger, Curtis White.
 The fire destroyed shops, a meeting-house, dwellings, and the Custom House.
 Was the fire a diversionary tactic to deter the arrest of Massachusetts delegates who met in defiance of the Massachusetts Government Act?
 The walking tour will meet...